ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/S5A-docker-06-compose-operations/README.md

 docker-compose up --build
 ```

-- Enter http://`ec2-host-name`:5000/ in a browser, and check if the app updated.
+- Enter http://`ec2-host-name`:5000/ in a browser, and check if the app has updated.
 Show that the changes took place on the browser.

 - Press `Ctrl+C` to stop containers.
 Run `docker-compose down` command and remove the containers.